lastobelus/obsidian-pull-from-downloads/README.md

 - **Downloads directory**: default `~/Downloads`; `~` is expanded.
 - **Number of files**: default 10 (1–100).
 - **Behavior**: Move (default) or Copy.
-- **Whitelist extensions**: comma/space separated; empty means no whitelist.
+- **Whitelist extensions**: comma/space separated; if set, only these extensions show and blacklist is ignored.
-- **Blacklist extensions**: comma/space separated; empty means no blacklist.
-Whitelist wins if both are set.
+- **Blacklist extensions**: comma/space separated; ignored when whitelist is set.
+Leave whitelist empty to rely on blacklist.
 - **Zip collision handling**: Version existing files (default) or Overwrite existing files.

 ### Zip collisions